Liam-Malone/Liam-Malone/README.md

 I'm a Comp Sci (also Linguistics and Spanish) student who plays around with many languages (programming and spoken)

-Currently I'm diving into Zig and having a lot of fun

 <br>

 ### Programming Languages: